karan/oldblog/_posts/2014-05-22-time-management.markdown

 Moreover, my friends are the best people on the planet - I talk to them about my studies, work and projects and often collect feedback.
 They talk about theirs' as well.
 Most of us work almost all the time, and it's fun.

 To reiterate, the tactics above may not work for you, they are just references.
-You need to find what's perfect for you, test, tweak and improve from there.
+You need to find what works for you, test, tweak and improve from there.